haru8603/CovidSuicidePublic/README.md

 All codes are written in Stata17 and run in Jupyter Notebook.

-The data are available upon request to corresponding authors.
+The data are available upon request to the corresponding authors.

 # Install

 1. Install the latest version of Python, Stata 17.0, and Jupyter Notebook.
-Note that Stata older than Stata 17.0 may not work in notebook.
+Note that Stata older than Stata 17.0 may not work in  Jupyter Notebook.
     - Main packages in Stata 17.0
         - reghdfe: version 6.12.2
         - ivreghdfe: version 1.1.1